 Bringing the Bobbie to Tampa Bay

-With the Florida governor beginning to lift COVID-19 restrictions, Scott and Stephen look forward to bringing Capriotti’s, and the Bobbie, to the Tampa Bay area.
-Their first location in Odessa is set to open on September 13, while their second undergoes construction at Willow Bend Shopping Center in Lutz, FL.
+With the Florida governor beginning to lift COVID-19 restrictions, Scott looks forward to bringing Capriotti’s, and the Bobbie, to the Tampa Bay area.
+His first location in Odessa is set to open on September 13, while his second undergoes construction at Willow Bend Shopping Center in Lutz, FL.

 Scott is excited to bring 15 Capriotti’s locations to the greater Tampa Bay area within the next several years.